Am I a Widening Access Student?

 Our team provides information, advice, guidance and tailored support to students from a range of backgrounds.
 So if you:

-- are a young carer (find out more here)
+- are an unpaid carer (find out more here)

 - are care-experienced (have you been in care at any point in your life? (find out more here)

 - are a young person estranged from your family (find out more here)

 - attended a Schools for Higher Education Programme (SHEP) such as LEAPS, LIFT OFF, Aspire North or Focus West (full list of schools here)